 Name of Policy Legal Action & Eviction

-Responsible Officer Housing Services Manager
+Responsible Officer Head of Housing Services

 Date approved by Board 22 June 2022

 Date of next Review June 2025

 Section Housing Services

 Reference HS14

 We can produce information, on request, in large print, Braille, tape and on disc.
 It is also available in other languages.
 If you need information in any of these formats, please contact us on 01389 761486